 The Pattern Lowdown

-With the main fronts and backs of this easy crochet sweater pattern for beginners worked in one piece and the sleeves crocheted in the round in Part 1, you'll eliminate many of the seams you'd find in a crochet or knit sweater.
-Instead in Part 2, you'll focus your energy on a few specific accent details like a rolled collar and comfy pockets that'll elevate the entire look of your handmade cardigan.
-Keep reading for lots more pattern details or scroll down for Part 1 of the video tutorial and the free crochet cardigan pattern for beginners.
+With the main fronts and backs of this easy crochet sweater pattern for beginners worked in one piece and the sleeves crocheted in the round in Part 1, you’ll eliminate many of the seams you’d find in a crochet or knit sweater.

-Can a Beginner Really Crochet This Cardigan?
+Can a Beginner Crochet The Up North Cardigan?

 For the longest time, I thought that learning how to crochet a sweater had to be this mind-numbing process of counting, increasing and decreasing, only to end up with something that would get passed over in a thrift store.
 Guys, I was so wrong.